xSAVIKx/micronaut-protobuf-graal/README.md

 When the image is built, you can simply run it as any other binary.
 The `application` executable should be available under the `build/native-image` folder.
-Also a runnable fat JAR file should be available under the `build/libs` folder.
+Also, a runnable fat JAR file should be available under the `build/libs` folder.

 You can find the pre-built binaries in the [`bin`](./bin) folder.